 The chassis is hot dipped galvanized.
 This is regarded as one of the best forms of corrosion protection.
 It does, however, require maintenance in certain circumstances.
 When new, the chassis is of a bright and shining appearance.
-As the galvanizing cures during the initial 2-3-month period, this will gradually change.
+As the galvanizing cures during the initial 2- 3-month period, this will gradually change.
 During this curing period the surface should be protected to avoid possible wet storage stain, a soft, light coloured, porous, oxidation layer.
 If the chassis members are in contact with any salt deposits from roads they should be washed off immediately with a high pressure washer.
 Salt attracts moisture allowing the surfaces to remain wet.
 This prevents curing and also allows formation of wet storage stain.

 It is recommended that the chassis be washed off, using a pressure washer, on an annual basis (particularly after winter usage) to avoid undesirable build up of salt and dirt deposits.

+Do not spray or direct wet jet into the floor vents and other openings.
+Do Not pressure wash the sides or roof of the caravan to aviod ingress of water through roof lights, windows and fridge vents.
 The galvanized chassis should not be painted or subjected to any other protective treatment.
 Should the galvanizing become superficially damaged exposing the steel core, then it should be cleaned and treated with a cold galvanizing spray.